humanestandards/home/src/pages/index.md

       - type: feature
         title: ✋ Fair-Play Kits
         content: >
-          *The Humane Standards are a Fair-Play Kit for Self-Reflection, Sentience, and Self-Autonomy.
+          *The Humane Standards are Fair-Play Kits for Self-Reflection, Sentience, and Self-Autonomy.
 They are inclusive to All ethnicities, social states, ideologies, beliefs, and any other characteristics we may have, and they may help us Be Sensible Humans - Together.*